RetroDECK/ES-DE/THEMES-DEV.md

 **Note:** This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.

-If creating theme sets specifically for ES-DE, please add `-es-de` to the repository/directory name, as in `slate-es-de`.
-Because ES-DE theme engine functionality has deviated greatly from the RetroPie EmulationStation fork on which it was originally based, any newer themes will not work on such older forks.
-At least the -es-de extension is an indicator that it's an ES-DE specific theme set.
-The actual theme name as defined using the `themeName` tag in capabilities.xml does of course not need to include the `-es-de` extension as that's the actual theme name that will be displayed when selecting theme sets from the _UI Settings_ menu.
+If creating themes specifically for ES-DE, please add `-es-de` to the repository/directory name, as in `slate-es-de`.
+Themes made for ES-DE are not compatible with any other EmulationStation forks (and vice versa) and the -es-de extension makes it clear that it's an ES-DE theme.
+The actual theme name as defined using the `themeName` tag in capabilities.xml does of course not need to include the `-es-de` extension as that's the actual theme name that will be displayed when selecting themes from the _UI Settings_ menu.
 For example slate-es-de will be listed simply as _Slate_ in this menu.

-Before your start, make sure to download the _Theme engine examples_ theme set that contains a number of example variants for things like vertical and horizontal carousels, wheel carousels, system view textlists, grids etc:
+Before your start, make sure to download the _Theme engine examples_ theme that contains a number of example variants for things like vertical and horizontal carousels, wheel carousels, system view text lists, grids etc:

 https://gitlab.com/es-de/themes/theme-engine-examples-es-de